jsxiao317/DPL-JX-Electoral-Integrity-and-Fourth-Branch-Research/paper.md

 ---

 ## 1. Introduction
+The dawn of populism amid the polarised twenty-first century has heralded two distinct threats to electoral integrity in liberal democracies: direct procedural manipulation and post-election contestation via weaponising false fraud claims.
+The latter, evident in recent U.S. and Brazilian elections, characterises the delegitimisation of elections by populist actors who exploit the vulnerabilities of the tripartite branches (legislative, executive, judiciary) – the lack of depoliticised institutions to verify electoral results.
+Addressing symptoms of its structural and adjudicative limits, this paper advances a ‘fourth branch’ institutional theory as a remedy.

 Our paper posits that the institutionalisation of electoral integrity means as a functionally equivalent ‘fourth branch’ of government measurably depresses electoral fraud, cements legitimacy and conduces higher voter acceptance of election results.
 Conceptualised and taxonomised by Tushnet (2020) and Ackerman (2000), our ‘fourth branch’ synthesises Pal’s (2016) institutionalisation of electoral management bodies (EMBs) with Norris’s (2015) electoral cycle integrity theory to propose a constitutionally-sourced, publicly-anchored institution.
 It is continuous, transparent and autonomous from government – dedicated to preserving electoral integrity.